 Not only this, these ten days are accompanied by cultural songs, dances, and dramas which are highly entertaining.
 There are large and beautiful idols of Goddess Durga that are made and placed in specially made canopies while the people dress up in traditional and go around the canopies enjoying, praying, and feasting.

-Significance Of The Festival - Durga Puja is a festival that commemorates the invocation by Lord Rama of Goddess Durga before going on a war with the demon king Ravana.
+Significance of the Festival - Durga Puja is a festival that commemorates the invocation by Lord Ram of Goddess Durga before going on a war with the demon king Ravana.

 Suggested Read: Jyotirlingas in India: The Ultimate Source of Divine Grace